A.J. Pollock Player Props: Mariners vs. Cardinals

 A.J.
 Pollock At The Plate

-- Pollock has a double, two home runs and three walks while batting .129.
+- Pollock is hitting .143 with two doubles, two home runs and three walks.

-- Pollock has picked up a hit in three games this year (27.3%), including one multi-hit game.
+- Pollock has had a base hit in four of 12 games this year, and multiple hits once.

-- He has homered in one of 11 games, and in 5.7% of his plate appearances.
+- He has gone deep in one of 12 games, and in 5.1% of his plate appearances.

-- In three games this season (27.3%), Pollock has picked up an RBI, including two games with multiple runs batted in.
+- Pollock has driven in a run in three games this season (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.